 Just like babies need to learn to crawl before they walk, you need to create a list of smaller goals to achieve your big dreams.

 You won’t achieve positive mental health without taking smaller steps toward it.

 Large jumps are harder to do and are just too much to sustain long term.
-You’re not going to learn to run a 5k overnight, right?
+You will not learn to run a 5k overnight, right?
 The same logic applies to your mental health goals.

-A dream written down is a goal.
-It helps you discover what you want, and keeps you focused on what you’re working toward.
-You can write down your goals in a section of your journal or get this goal planning worksheet to help you write out your long term and short term goals.
+A dream written is a goal.
+It helps you discover what you want and keeps you focused on what you’re working toward.
+You can write your goals in a section of your journal or get this goal planning worksheet to help you write out your long term and short term goals.

 RELATED POST: 85 Simple New Years Resolution Ideas for Your Best 2022

 Give Yourself Time to Rest

 This healthy mindset habit is essential to your physical, emotional, and mental well being.

 All living creatures need to enter a state of rest.
 Yes, every single one.
 From plants, reptiles, and especially mammals; we all need to rest and sleep to thrive.